Sturdy ARES Exercise at World War 1 Memorial Park, April 22, 2018

 http://www.wx1box.org

-Sharon 146.865 Tone 103.5
+• Sharon 146.865 tone 103.5

-Simplex 147.42
+• Simplex 147.42

-We are always looking for more groups or organizations to join and run the Net.
+We are always looking for groups or organizations to try their hand at Net Control duties.
 If you are interested please let us know.
 Our goal is to rotate Net Control practice and the experience among as many groups as possible.

 We thank the repeater trustees for their generosity in allowing us to conduct the monthly nets and the use of their systems in an actual event.
 The following list of repeaters are available for our use.
 Only a few systems are used each month with the selection of those used made by Net Control for that month.
 More systems are being added to the list on a regular basis.